On content ephemerality

 • cooking recipes

-• usually located on an "official page" that won't suffer from link rot
+• usually located on a "static" page that won't suffer from link rot

 "Deciduous" content

-• content that usually stays relevant only for a while, but reaches an eventual end-of-life:
+• content that usually stays relevant only for a while, but reaches an eventual end-of-life, i.e. for knowledge that can change or become obsolete:

 • web development